Esraa-Alaarag/Minesweeper/README.md

 A cell can be surrounded by maximum of 8 bombs, so we need images for numbers  1-8.also  We need images for a covered cell, a bomb, a exploded mine . an image when game is over, a flag.
 There is a Class for each one (One, Two, Three, Four, Five, Six, Seven, Eight, bomb, clicked, Flag, open,closed).

-## Adding number clues on adjacent cells
+## Display the numbers in the cells adjacent to a bomb
 Here is the algorithm in pseudocode:
 * create larger table so for example if the original grid is 8x8 create 10x10 to solve the bound problem.
 * feed the larger table with the original grid.